12 Tips for Submitting Modeling Photos to Agencies

-If you are just starting out as a model, then simple snapshots are just fine.
+If you're just starting out as a model, then simple snapshots are just fine.
 Agencies do not expect you to have professional photos from a well-developed portfolio.
 In fact, it can actually be better if you do not have professional photos because they want to see the real you.

-Agents and scouts want to see the real you so it is important to keep makeup to a minimum.
+Agents and scouts want to see the real you, so it is important to keep makeup to a minimum.
 Think of your face as a template.
 A little foundation, concealer, blush, mascara and lip gloss is all you need.
-Male models should never wear makeup, but a small amount of bronzer is alright as long as it's not noticeable.
-And if your face tends to get oily, it's okay to wear some translucent powder to get rid of any sheen.
+Male models generally should not wear makeup, but a small amount of bronzer is alright as long as it's not noticeable.
+If your face tends to get oily, then it's okay to wear some translucent powder to get rid of any sheen.

-A simple pair of skinny jeans and a t-shirt are just fine.
+A simple pair of well-fitting jeans and a t-shirt are just fine for your photos.

-Agents and scouts are looking at you and your body proportions, not the clothing you are wearing.
-Never dress up in evening attire, black-tie, prom dresses, or wedding attire.
-Never dress in clothing that would be considered too sexual or provocative including showing too much cleavage or jeans so low on the hip the photo becomes suggestive.
+Agents and scouts are looking at you and your body proportions, not the clothing you're wearing.
+Never dress up in evening or black-tie attire, prom dresses, or wedding attire.
+Never dress in clothing that would be considered too sexual or provocative, including extremely low-cut shirts and jeans that sit very low on the hip.

-Be sure to include the left and right side of your face because everyone has what we call a good side that photographs better.
-Also, you absolutely must send body profiles where you are not obscured by surrounding objects whether it's furniture or landscaping such as trees or boulders.
+Be sure to include the left and right side of your face, because everyone has a "good side" that photographs better.
+Also, you must send body profiles where you're not obscured by surrounding objects, even furniture or landscaping such as trees or boulders.

-If you are comfortable wearing a swimsuit then it is always a good idea to include some shots of you wearing either a one-piece or bikini.
+If you're comfortable wearing a swimsuit then it's always a good idea to include some shots of you wearing either a one-piece or bikini.
 Keep posing to a minimum when wearing a swimsuit because your shots can quickly go from elegant to tacky with some unfortunate poses.
-Also, bikini does not mean a string bikini and while a speedo is acceptable, keep the pose professional.

 In a nutshell, agents and scouts do not want to see you naked, ever.
 Even photos that suggest nudity are off the table.
 If you have a fabulous photograph of yourself but there is so much midriff (and lower) showing, do not send that photo.

 Please do not wear fur of any kind, anywhere, in your photos.
 And that includes fake fur, which may be hard to distinguish from the real thing.
-Many agents, including myself, find the use of fur in the fashion industry offensive.
-Besides, there is nothing about a fur coat that says young and fresh which is the look that agents want in new models.
+Many agents find the use of fur in the fashion industry offensive.
+Besides, there is nothing about a fur coat that says "young and fresh," which is the look that agents want in new models.
 Even mature models need to look youthful and fresh for their age category.

 Fashion and commercial agencies in big markets like New York, Los Angeles, Paris, Milan, and Tokyo want to see real kids.
 They don't want Barbie dolls and photos from beauty pageants.

-If you are mailing your photos be sure to include your full name, the city you live in, your email address, and day and evening phone numbers on the back of each and every photo.
-Photos can get separated from the envelopes they came in so just attaching a note to your photos is not enough.
+If you're mailing your photos, be sure to include your full name, the city you live in, your email address, and day and evening phone numbers on the back of each and every photo.
+Photos can get separated from the envelopes they came in, so just attaching a note to your photos is not enough.

 Your statistics are your key measurements and data.
-Women should always include their age, height, bust, waist, and hip measurements as well as distinguishing features such as freckles.
+Women should always include their age, height, bust, waist, and hip measurements.
 Men should include their age, height, chest and waist size, jacket size, and pant length.
-Any distinguishing features such as visible tattoos should also be noted.
+Also note any distinguishing features, such as freckles, moles, or visible tattoos.